 I’ve since moved out of my parent’s home (much to their excitement), landed myself some solid contract work and I’m building myself up again.
 It’s going to take some time but I’m genuinely happy and far more at peace with where I’m at right now.

 I spent a lot of time alone leading up to the end of my marriage.
-The lowest point for me was in early January last year, after a long-distance flight between New York and London, where I spent 4 days in bed.
+The lowest point for me was in early January last year, after a terrible long-distance argument between New York and London, where I spent 4 days in bed.
 My spirit had been broken, I was utterly alone and in crisis.
 Many thoughts flashed through my head during that time, and it was a few seconds after I’d imagined how life might be easier if I didn’t exist anymore, where something snapped inside of me and I realised that this wasn’t my story.
 I wasn’t supposed to be here and I deserved to have a happy life.
 The next day I got up, opened the curtains and let the light in again.

 And so my message to anyone reading this is the following: No matter how shit you think things are at the moment, I promise you that you’re going to be in such a different place in a year from now.
 If you believe that the path you’re on isn’t for you, change direction.
 Whether you’re in an unhappy marriage or relationship, hate your job, hate where you live, or even need to make lifestyle changes so you get to live longer and actually enjoy doing it, you need to make the decision to make that change.